smthbrothrjdev/lean-coding/lean-coding.md

         }
     }

-**Why It’s Bad**: Each call re-computes values for overlapping subproblems, causing repeated work and high CPU usage.
+**Why It’s Bad**: Each call re-computes values for overlapping sub-problems, causing repeated work and high CPU usage.

 **Strategies to Fix**